tolewicz/Pewlett-Hackard-Analysis/README.md

 Fig. 1 ERD of joined table with: Employee number, First and last name, Title, from_date, Salary

-The code for determining the number of employees retirening is as follows:
+The code for determining the number of employees retiring is as follows:

 '''
 SELECT e.emp_no, e.first_name, e.last_name, de.to_date